FrancisBanville/ms_interpreting_probabilities/README.md

 Potential interactions describe what we refer to as the *biological* feasibility of interactions, which is based solely on the regional traits distributions
 $T_i$ and $T_j$ of taxa $i$ and $j$, respectively.
+We define regional trait distributions as the range of phenotypes that a taxon can express across various environments.
+Regional traits may differ from local traits $T_{i,k}$ and
+$T_{j,k}$, which vary spatially and temporally because of phenotypic plasticity and local environmental variability [@Berg2010Traita].
 A probability of potential interaction in a metaweb $M$ describing the biological feasibility of interactions may be expressed as:

 $$P(M_{i, j} | T_i, T_j),$$ {#eq:metaweb}

 which, in contrast with local networks, is not conditioned on any spatial, temporal, co-occurrence or environmental variables (@Tbl:prob).
-Regional traits may differ from local traits $T_{i,k}$ and $T_{j,k}$, which may vary spatially and temporally due to phenotypic plasticity [@Berg2010Traita].
-The taxonomic level at which interactions are evaluated influences the distribution of regional and local traits.
-However, as explained in Box 4, there is no fundamental difference in the taxonomic scaling of regional and local interactions (i.e., how interaction probabilities change with taxonomic level), unlike their spatial and temporal scaling.
+Because phylogenetically close species share similar traits, we should expect that closely related species will have similar interacting partners.
+We can thus use phylogeny to predict species traits and infer regioal interactions [@Strydom2022Food; @Eklof2016Phylogenetica; @Stouffer2012Evolutionarya].
+The taxonomic level at which interactions are evaluated also influences the distribution of regional traits.
+However, as explained in Box 4, there is no fundamental difference in the taxonomic scaling of regional and local interactions (i.e., how interaction probabilities change with taxonomic level) because they both depend on trait aggregation.

 The biological feasibility of interactions expresses our degree of belief that there exists at least one combination of phenotypes that could support an